 Build a sidecar in your story

-Sign in and locate your web map
+Sign in and create your story

 - Go to ArcGIS Online and sign in to your organizational or public account.